Have you ever turned on your PC, but there’s no signal to monitor?

 - Also, carefully disconnect the video cable from the graphics card.

-- Make sure both cables are on the testing monitor ( power and the video cable) when moving to another computer.
+- When moving to another computer, leave cables on the testing monitor ( power and video cable).

 The video cable can be a VGA, DVI, HDMI, or Display Port.
 Read the differences between the video connectors when choosing a monitor.
 Connect the monitor to another computer or laptop.